Jaroslav Bednář: Return to Europe

-Bednář moved to Russia during the cancelled 2004–05 NHL Season and played for Avangard Omsk where he played alongside Jaromír Jágr, Alexander Perezhogin and Oleg Tverdovsky.
+Bednář moved to Russia during the cancelled 2004–05 NHL season and played for Avangard Omsk where he played alongside Jaromír Jágr, Alexander Perezhogin and Oleg Tverdovsky.
 In 2005, Bednář returned to Slavia Prague where he has become one of their core players and left the team after four years on 29 April 2009 to sign with Atlant Moscow of the Kontinental Hockey League.
-In 2010, Bednář signed a one-year contract with HC Davos from the Swiss NLA where he played alongside 3 other Czech players: Petr Sykora, Petr Taticek and Josef Marha.
+In 2010, Bednář signed a one-year contract with HC Davos from the Swiss NLA where he played alongside 3 other Czech players: Petr Sýkora, Petr Tatíček and Josef Marha.
 During the 2010–11 regular season, Bednář scored 35 goals and 15 assists for a total of 50 points in 43 games.
-On May 21, 2013, Bednar returned again to his original club, HC Slavia Praha for a fourth stint.
+On May 21, 2013, Bednar returned again to his original club, HC Slavia Praha, for a fourth stint.
 He would play three seasons with HK Hradec Králové through to 2018.